gitter-badger/RussianRoulette/README.md

-# RouletteRemake
+#RussianRoulette
-A remake of the outdated RussianRoulette remake plugin on PocketMine-MP (Not done)
+A rewrite of the outdated RussianRoulette plugin on PocketMine-MP.